 Sanusi Shades APC: "You Have to Give Jonathan the Credit"

-Emir of Kano, Muhammadu Sanusi, has mocked the ruling All Progressives Congress (APC) and the administration of President Bola Tinubu for removing the fuel subsidy, a policy he protested against when he was in the opposition in 2011.
+Emir of Kano, Muhammadu Sanusi, has taunted the ruling All Progressives Congress (APC) and the administration of President Bola Tinubu for removing fuel subsidy, a policy they protested against while in the opposition in 2011.

 Source: Twitter